 The MiNi World video game was used as a form of treatment for the experimental group.
 Participants played MiNi World for 20 minutes over a span of 14 days.
 Post-test assessments were conducted on day 5 and day 14 using the BAI measurement.

 For the comparison group, twenty-four school-age children participated in school play activities, such as grab stones and kicking sandbags, for 20 minutes over a period of 14 days as a form of anxiety treatment.
-Post-test assessments using the BAI measurement were conducted on day 5 and day 14 after the treatment, and the result uenced the anxiety levels of left-behind children (LBC).
+Post-test assessments using the BAI measurement were conducted on day 5 and day 14 after the treatment, and the result influenced the anxiety levels of left-behind children (LBC).
 This study's findings align with recent initiatives by independent gaming communities to combat depression and anxiety through the development of games that authentically portray the struggles associated with mental health issues (Smith, et al, 2024).
 These efforts highlight the potential of video games as a therapeutic tool, offering a unique medium for addressing the psychological challenges faced by vulnerable populations such as LBC.

 Additionally, interactive games can provide a therapeutic escape for individuals dealing with anxiety and depression, allowing them to explore, make decisions, and have agency over their choices.
 Titles such as Elude and Flower have been specifically designed to assist individuals in coping with, or gaining insight into, depression and anxiety (Townsend, 2022).
 The collaboration between psychologists and game developers has significantly advanced the field of social therapy, showcasing the profound influence of video games on mood regulation and cognitive functions.
 This interdisciplinary approach has led to the creation of innovative therapeutic tools that leverage the immersive and interactive nature of gaming to address mental health challenges.
 Recent studies highlight the potential of these developments to provide accessible and engaging interventions for individuals experiencing psychological distress.